-Catnip is not just a psychoactive treat for cats, it also has a history of use in traditional medicinal applications by human beings.
+Catnip is not just a psychoactive treat for cats, it also has a history of use in traditional herbalism by human beings.
 Both the leaf and the flower of the plant are used.
-The effects can be described as blissful, sedating, and tranquil.
+The effects can be described by alternative practitioners as blissful, sedating, and tranquil.
 It's also a member of the mint family.
 Below i'll talk about the scientific understanding of the plant, and its active constituents.

 Catnip contains an alkaloid called nepetalactone, which is a volatile oil similar to that found in the valerian root.[2 page 370]
 Volatile means its easily evaporated.
 Having this in mind, it's obvious that it can be distilled and collected.
 This alkaloid is a phytochemical which the plant creates.
-This is how holistic remedies work.
-These plants actually create pharmacological alkaloids which demonstrate medicinal qualities.
+This is how holistic remedies are believed to work.
+These plants actually create pharmacological alkaloids which demonstrate medicinal qualities( see my citations via scholar.google.com ).
 Too many people are unaware of this, and that's where I believe the general doubt in medicinal plants originates.